 For more info see: http://www.deepsouthdish.com/2008/01/how-to-print.html

 A glance at the ingredient list in most recipes will give you some indication how it will fit into appetites with your family, but I think it'd be safe to say that if you're a party of 2, you'll probably want to cut most recipes in half, unless you don't mind leftovers.
 Blogging food is a very time-consuming task and a lot of work goes on behind the scenes before you ever see a recipe here.
-I find that the majority of my readers do not require specific nutritional information so that is an extra step I prefer not to take.
-Nutritional analysis is available from a number of sources across the internet if you would like to input the recipe ingredients for your own personal use.
+I find that the majority of my readers do not require specific nutritional information, and with the exception of blogs that are dedicated to dieting or some restrictive form of eating, most bloggers do not provide nutritionals.
+Nutritional analysis is available from a number of sources across the internet, such as this one, if you would like to input the recipe ingredients for your own personal use.

 Well, in a nutshell, no.